oyogo/Django_notes/README.md

 ```

 ### nginx
 Its always advisable to have your server processes served through a reverse proxy (such as nginx) for security reasons.
+A reverse proxy is basically a server which is placed in front of other servers and fowards browser requests to those servers.
-So what happens is you'll register the API in nginx and only
-open port 80/443 of the server, with that in place any call to the API will first of all hit nginx which will reverse proxy the request to the API.
+So what happens is you'll register the API in nginx and only open port 80/443 of the server, with that in place any call to the API will first of all hit nginx which will reverse proxy the request to the API.